-- The minimum diameter shall be 0.25 inches for orifices located above ground, and 0.5 inches for orifices located below ground. - The low flow orifice invert must be at least 3 inches above the bottom of the cistern to prevent entraining sediment.
+- The minimum diameter shall be 0.25 inches for orifices located above ground.
+This is the only exception to the minimum orifice size in Section D4-06.4(C), and these systems shall have screens to prevent debris from clogging the orifice.
+The minimum diameter shall be 0.5 inches for orifices located below ground. - The low flow orifice invert must be at least 3 inches above the bottom of the cistern to prevent entraining sediment.